 All-in-all, it’s a pretty good strategy to capitalize on early holiday shoppers who usually see Prime Day as a good chance to get their shopping done early.

-We believe that Black Friday and Cyber Monday will be a better source of savings.
+We believe that Black Friday and Cyber Monday will be a better source of savings thanks to the Amazon deals.
 We already know that Walmart Black Friday will be spread across three different weekends, and has better discounts planned.

 That being said, 2020 has been a year of things not going as planned.
 With the pandemic still raging and unemployment rates at an all-time high, many companies are still bracing for an economic recession.